Netcentric/aem-replication-metadata-validator/README.md

 # Alternative Approaches

 The [Package Replication Status Updater feature from ACS AEM Commons][package-replication-status-updater] can be used as well to maintain a correct replication status.
-However this approach only works if the according packages are replicated from the Author and not directly installed through some other way.
+However this approach only works if the according packages are replicated from the Author and not directly installed through some other means.
 So in general this is not a viable alternative for AEM as a Cloud Service.

 [aemanalyser-maven-plugin]: https://github.com/adobe/aemanalyser-maven-plugin/tree/main/aemanalyser-maven-plugin